• Tools

 4. Complete Example

-Requirements: one field per row; row 1 Name required, no default; row 2 Department dropdown single select, required.
+Requirements: one field per row; row 1 Name required, no default; row 2 Department single select, required.

 {